 1 overbroad and unduly burdensome.
 Fiften years of tax returns are unnecessary and not

 2 proportional to the needs of the case when the claims at issue pertain only to a two-year period.

 3 Moving Party's Reply

 4 Actor's supposed concern about Fleurs 'R' Nous' confidential information can be addressed

 5 through a protective order.
 Big Rose will agree not to disclose this information to persons other

-6

-7 than counsel and experts absent agreement of the parties or further order of the court.
+6 than counsel and experts absent agreement of the parties or further order of the court.
 While

+7

 8 Fleurs 'R' Nous is not a party, its tax returns may contain information about money spent

-9 addressing the drought problem that was common to several floral companies.
+10 addressing the drought problem that was common to several floral companies.
 Thus, the

-10 information is both relevant and proportional to the needs of the case.
+11 information is both relevant and proportional to the needs of the case.

-11

 12

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 1 CERTIFICATION

-1 2 I certify that the full response by the responding party has been included in this submission, and that prior to making this submission the parties conferred to attempt to resolve this discovery
+2 I certify that the full response by the responding party has been included in this submission, and that prior to making this submission the parties conferred to attempt to resolve this discovery

 3 dispute in accordance with LCR 37(a).

 4 DATED:

 5

 6 Ira Just (WSBA #1234) Attorneys for Big Rose Company Moving Party

 7

 8

 9

 10

 11

 12

 13

 14

 15

 16

 17

 18

 19

 20

 21

 22

 23

 24

 1 CIV IL RULES

 2 APPENDIX C. VII RTUAL DISPOSITIONS

 3 The Honorable Robert S. Lasnik

 4

 5

 6

 7

-9 ES DISTRICT COURT LICT OF WASHINGTON
+8 9 10 WESTERN DISTR ES DISTRICT COURT LICT OF WASHINGTON SEATTLE

-10 AT SEATTLE

-11 ABC CORPORATION, No.: C01-9999RSL
+11 ABC CORPORATION, N

-12 Plaintiff, STIPULATION REGARDING
+12 Plaintiff, No.: C01-9999RSL STIPULATION REGARDING

-13 V. CONDUCTING VIRTUAL DEPOSITIONS
+13 v.
+CONDUCTING VIRTUAL DEPOSITIONS

-14 XYZ COMPANY, INC.,
+14 XYZ COMPANY, INC., DEI OSITIONS

 15 Defendant.

 16

-17 Pursuant to Federal Rule of Civil Proc redure 29(a), the parties agree to the following
+17 Pursuant to Federal Rule of Civil Proc edure 29(a), the parties agree to the following

-18 19 protocols regarding virtual depositions in this matter:
+18 protocols regarding virtual depositions in this matter:

-20 Virtual Depositions.
+19 20 Virtual Depositions.
 The depositions s of witnesses in this case shall be conducted by a

 21 remote videoconference platform until otherw vise agreed.

 22 Notice and Login.
 [Option 1:] The parties in as the court reporter and

 23 as the virtual platform, but may use a nother court reporter or platform if the need arises.

 24 Login information will be provided to all part ies no later than 24 hours prior to the start of the

 deposition.
 [Option 2:] The deposing party v will disclose the name of the court reporting agency

-STIPULATION REGARDING CONDUCTING VIRTUAL DEPOSITIONS - 153 No.: C01-9999RSL

-Law Firm of Lawyers 10,000 Fifth Avenue Seattle, Washington 98104 (206) 555-5555 and virtual platform to be used at least one week in advance of the deposition.
+STIPULATION REGARDING CONDUCTING VIRTUAL DEPOSITIONS - 153 No.: C01-9999RSL and virtual platform to be used at least one week in advance of the deposition.
 Login information will be provided to all parties no later than 24 hours prior to the start of the deposition.